CiscoHD/LabRemoCopy/README.md

 * ## Version 0.3.5 | Adding the exceptions, for contracts actions and node_conn to database

-    * ### File _exceptions.py_: This file is used to save the custom exceptions for the entire system with a unique message for each exception
+    * ### (NEW) File _exceptions.py_: This file is used to save the custom exceptions for the entire system with a unique message for each exception

         - **_Database_** Exceptions: Exceptions for node_conn class: `RowNotFoundError, DataBaseNotConnected, DataNotFoundError`